DavidN-Work/DavidN-Work/README.md

 ## 😎 Fun fact:

 - 🔭 &nbsp;I’m currently working on an IDE for easy development of Frontend and Backend Applications
-- 🌱 &nbsp;I’m currently learning Embedded Programming
+- 🌱 &nbsp;I’m currently learning Embedded Programming and Go
 - 💬 &nbsp;Ask me about anything related to Typescript, Next JS, DevOps and SecOps, React and Security Related Opinions.
 - 🦉 &nbsp;Early bird or night owl?
 Night owl